fullstackedorg/docs/guides/git.md

 ## Pushing Code

-Pushing code is pretty straight-forward.
-Click the git button in the top bar of the Project view.
+After you've made some changes and updates to your codebase, click the git button in the top bar of the Project view.

 ![git Button](images/git/button.png)